 What are the types of sleep apnea mouth guards available?

 There are a few types of dental mouth guards which can be used to treat sleep apnea in mild to moderate cases.
-The two common types are tongue positioners and mandibular advancement devices (MAD)
+The two common types are tongue positioners and mandibular advancement devices (MAD).

 Tongue Positioners: They hold the tip of the tongue in a forward position, preventing it from falling back and obstructing the airway.
 They are often used if there are not enough teeth to hold a MAD.
 They can be uncomfortable as there is a strong suction on the tip of the tongue to hold it.

 At Dental Designs Clinic, we provide various dental appliances and types of mandibular advancement dental devices to suit your family member's individual needs.
+Find out more about sleep apnea devices here.

 What can I do to manage sleep apnea?

 A referral to a sleep specialist or an Ear, Nose, and Throat (ENT) doctor for a diagnosis of sleep apnea is the gold standard as not all cases can be treated with dental intervention.
 A CPAP machine is still the most reliable method of treatment for sleep apnea.
+The future of sleep apnea management looks bright with advancements in digital health technologies.
+Innovative sleep apnea treatments are making it easier to diagnose and manage this condition, improving the quality of life for many patients.

 References